xpack/xmake-js/doc/jekyll/files/xmake.json.md

 The `name` property defaults to the test name.
 It may include the macros `${build.name}`.

-The `artefact` object may be defined at top level, or for a given target/profile.
-Each definition is searched hierarchically, bottom-up; if present in the profile, it is used, otherwise the parent definition it is used; if none is defined, a default is applied.
+The `artefact` object may be defined at the top level, or for a given group, with each definition being searched hierarchically, bottom-up (configuration, profiles, toolchain, targetPlatform, project); if none is defined, a default is applied (executable, same name as the project).

 ```json
 {